Lesson #148: Your Language Learning Journey: Assessing How Much You Have Truly Learned So Far

 📜 ‘To everything there is a season’ is an old saying in English, derived from the King James Bible (1611), and this poem reminds us that there is so much to be gained from being fully aware and appreciative of whatever season or stage of life we are currently at.

-Through all this repetitive work, we are making progress, and it is important to stop from time to time – like the narrator of this poem – and reflect on how far we have come in our journey.
+Amidst all this repetitive work, we are making progress, and it is crucial to pause from time to time – much like the narrator of this poem – and reflect on how far we have come in our journey.

 A DAY IN AUTUMN by R. S. Thomas